By Mark Carey

 Most people who pursue cancel culture at work do not realize they can be sued individually for race discrimination under Section 1981.
 This is commonly referred to as reverse race discrimination, but that phrase too is also not mentioned in the statutory language.
 To be clear, reverse race discrimination can apply to any race.

 Courts are responsible for this development and the use of Section 1981 to protect all races against invidious race discrimination.
 Cancel culture IS invidious race discrimination.
 There is no legal argument to be used to say that it is not.
-In fact, the point of this article is to demonstrate the utter lack of foundational legal support behind cancel culture at work.
-After all, we derive our individual rights, liberties and protections from the rule of law.
-In order for cancel culture to rise to its assumed zenith, it must first ground itself in the rule of law.
+The point of this article is to demonstrate the utter lack of foundational legal support behind cancel culture at work.
+After all, we derive our rights, liberties, and protections from the rule of law.
+For cancel culture to rise to its assumed zenith, it must first ground itself in the rule of law.
 What do I mean by this?
 Let’s assume a cancel culture event occurred at work and the employee perpetrating the canceling seeks to vindicate his legal right, not social right, to cancel another employee.
 The employee must assert legal standing to do so.
 Standing is a legal term that defines the right or opportunity to contest a legal interest.
 Where is the standing to cancel another employee at work?
 I have yet to hear any cogent argument to support cancel culture standing in the legal, not social, context.
 There are none.
 Cancel culture at work is illegal.
 I predict cancel culture will not survive because it is legally flawed.

 If you would like more information about this article or to speak with one of our employment attorneys about your employment discrimination case, please contact Carey & Associates P.C.